inkstitch/inkstitch/collections/_tutorial/de/autoroute_life_flower.md

 last_modified_at: 2022-06-10
 excerpt: "Auto route running stitches"
 image: "/assets/images/tutorials/life_flower/flower-of-life-two-digitalisation.svg"
-tutorial-type:
+tutorial-typ:
   -
-stitch-type:
+stichart:
-  - Bean Stitch
+  - Mehrfachgeradstich
-  - Running Stitch
+  - Geradstich
-techniques:
+techniken:
 field-of-use:
-user-level:
+schwierigkeitsgrad:
 ---

 With Auto-Route Running Stitch it is pretty easy to create  some redwork like embroidery from images.